-You can use the how-to guides from Small Revolution as foundation stones in your own Knowledge Base, and customise them to suit your own business.
-As such, the Small Revolution guides are deliberately created using simple and standardised document styles.
+You can use the how-to guides from Small Revolution as foundation stones in your own Knowledge Base, and customize them to suit your own business.
+As such, the Small Revolution guides are deliberately created using simple and standardized document styles.

-This will enable you to copy the content and paste into your own private Knowledge Base system, and then customise to your requirements.
+This will enable you to copy the content and paste into your own private Knowledge Base system, and then customize to your requirements.
 The documents cross-reference each other.
-You can copy the full set of step-by-step SOPs or an individual SOP as you need them, but first you need to setup your own account to hold all the SOPs.
+You can copy the full set of step-by-step SOPs or an individual SOP as you need them, but first, you need to set up your own account to hold all the SOPs.

 Step 1: Setup A Google Sites Account